 Decide on a Beneficial Location

 In case you face a lack of local talent, consider getting IT services from abroad.
 Before choosing a foreign state, pay attention to the number of available developers there.
-For instance, countries of Eastern Europe have recently become a popular destination among WesternWester IT companies due to their large talent pools of qualified software engineers.
-Apart from it, IT outsourcing to Poland or Romania appeals to tech entrepreneurs due to their well-developed tech infrastructure.
+For instance, you can nearshore software development in Mexico where 225,000+ developers can be found, or go with Eastern Europe which boasts over 1 million skilled programmers.
+Apart from that, IT outsourcing to Poland or Romania appeals to tech entrepreneurs due to their well-developed tech infrastructure.
 Secondly, consider the remoteness of your partner and time differences.
 Due to extremely distant locations, it might be inconvenient to arrange your daily activities.
 To choose a perfect go-to country, I suggest checking the current state of the tech ecosystem there as well, including the availability of conferences, events, and IT communities.
 Last but not least, take cultural differences into account to avoid misunderstandings on the ground of contradictive values.
 Don’t have a clue where to find excellent IT experts?
 Go for collaboration with Ukrainian developers!

 Discuss the Prices & Guarantees from Square One